ndrewtl/airspace-jekyll/_posts/2016-11-15-troubleshooting.md

 <center><img src="{{ site.baseurl }}/img/bomb.png" alt="Img"></center>

-<b> - I am stuck in a loop of pluses!</b> If the number of opening and closing brackets don't match up, R thinks there is more code coming, that is why in the console it is prompting you to add more code - every time you press enter, a new + appears.
+<b> - I am stuck in a loop of pluses!</b> If the numbers of opening and closing brackets don't match up, R thinks there is more code coming, that is why in the console it is prompting you to add more code - every time you press enter, a new + appears.
 Press <i>Escape</i> on your keyboard to get back to the normal `>` prompt in the console and check your code to find your error.

 <center><img src="{{ site.baseurl }}/img/pluses.png" alt="Img"></center>